yannbouteiller/rtgym/README.md

 ```

 ---
-We can now implement the RL mechanics of our environment (i.e. is the reward function and whether we consider the task ```done``` in the episodic setting), and a procedure to retrieve observations from our dummy drone.
+We can now implement the RL mechanics of our environment (i.e. the reward function and whether we consider the task ```done``` in the episodic setting), and a procedure to retrieve observations from our dummy drone.
 This is done in the ```get_obs_rew_done``` method.

 For this tutorial, we will implement a simple task.